-There is no evidence to prove or disprove that ghrelin is useful in the management of cancer patients with loss of appetite and weight loss.
+There is no good evidence to support or reject the suggestion that ghrelin is useful in the management of cancer patients with loss of appetite and weight loss.
 There is insufficient evidence to recommend it for clinical practice.

 Sixty to eighty percent of cancer patients suffer from loss of appetite and weight loss, which in turn is associated with decreased life expectancy and quality of life.
 Ghrelin, a hunger hormone is secreted by the stomach and other organs of the body.
 Studies have shown that ghrelin can be used in treatment for loss of appetite and weight loss in cancer patients.
 However, the effectiveness and safety of ghrelin in such people have not been assessed.
 In this review we set out to examine all evidence on the effectiveness and safety of ghrelin in improving appetite and body weight in cancer patients with loss of appetite and weight loss.